 Stopping playback shall cause the video and audio to stop.

 When not presenting video, The AV Control object shall be rendered as an opaque black rectangle.

+NOTE: An AV Control object that is not presenting video can obscure other parts of the application UI, including video being presented by other elements in the application or in the background.

 9.1.1.2 HTTP streaming